Ifaz-Ikram/CSE-Department-Representative-Election/README.md

 ## 📄 License

-This project is built for CSE23 batch elections at the University of Dhaka.
+This project is built for CSE23 batch elections at the University of Moratuwa.

 ## 🤝 Support